-Looking for an epic brunch idea?
-These low FODMAP breakfast sausage sandwiches are in it to win it!
+Looking for epic low FODMAP breakfast ideas?
+These breakfast sausage sandwiches are in it to win it!
 Check out the notes below for tips on keeping this recipe FODMAP friendly.

 Next up, maple syrup.
 According to the Monash app, pure maple syrup is low FODMAP in servings of 2 tbsp (50 g) per sitting.
 Monash doesn't list a maximum serving size.
 You can read more about these quirky foods here.

-We’ll be using 2 tsp of maple syrup total.
-This is well within Monash’s recommended range.
+We'll be using 2 tsp of maple syrup total.
+This is well within Monash University's recommended range.

-We’ll also be using Dijon mustard.
-According to Monash, Dijon mustard is low FODMAP in servings of 1 tbsp (23 g) per sitting.
+We'll also be using Dijon mustard.
+According to Monash University, Dijon mustard is low FODMAP in servings of 1 tbsp (23 g) per sitting.
 Servings of 3/4 cups (230 g) or more are high in fructans and GOS and should be avoided.
-We’ll be using 4 tsp, which works out to 1/3 of a serving per breakfast sandwich.
-This is well within Monash’s recommended range.
+We'll be using 4 tsp, which works out to 1/3 of a serving per breakfast sandwich.
+This is well within Monash University's recommended range.

 Next up, English muffins.
 If you're in the elimination phase, you'll need to use gluten-free English muffins.
 Remember to check the label for other high FODMAP ingredients, as many gluten-free products use high FODMAP fruit juices and purees to improve their taste; as well as high FODMAP flours and emulsifiers like amaranth flour, coconut flour, and inulin to improve their texture.

 Remember, unless you have celiac disease, you're avoiding the FODMAP fructan, not gluten itself.

 Last but not least, arugula.
 According to the Monash app, arugula only has trace amounts of FODMAPs.
 This means you can add as much arugula as you'd like without adding to your FODMAP load.